The Cost of Learning Under Multiple Change Points: Appendix

+for some universal constant $C_B>0$. \end{lemma} The proof is given in App.~\ref{ATC-proofs-lemma:bias-upper-bound}.
 The first term in Eq.~\eqref{ATC-eq:bias-upper-bound} corresponds to the contribution of rare deviation events where the empirical statistic substantially underestimates its population version; it is controlled by the confidence level $\alpha$.
 The second and third terms capture the accumulated regret before ATC detects a change and restarts its estimator: each change point contributes at most a logarithmic factor $\sigma^2 \log(T/\alpha)$ in bias regret, leading to the overall $O(\sigma^2 S \log(T/\alpha))$ dependence.

 We next show, using Lemma~\ref{ATC-lemma:confidence}, that the expected number of false alarms is upper bounded by $\alpha$.

 \begin{lemma}[\emph{Expected number of blocks}] Let $N_{\mathrm{FA}}$ denote the total number of false alarms produced by the ATC algorithm up to time $T$, and let $K$ be the total number of blocks (restarts).
 Then